 Recipes

-This document defines how recipe modules are discovered from disk.
+This document defines how recipe QIP components are discovered from disk.

-- Recipe root directory is provided by the host (for example
+- Recipe root directory is discovered from the site root as

 - Recipes are grouped by exact MIME type: